![]() |

 appropriate value for something (or at least, more complicated than that

-functions and the other standard mechanisms).
+permitted by Check functions and the other standard mechanisms).

 Code constants are your friends here.
 You can use code constants